Battery storage, is it an option for your plant?

 If you’re looking to invest in energy storage systems or to install battery storage for your business.
-It’s important that you engage insurance and risk management consultants as early as possible.
+It’s important that you engage energy storage insurance and risk management consultants as early as possible.
 Insurers cover battery storage facilities on the understanding they’re able to approve;

 - the design and layout of the site;